manarius/printit/README.md

-this will be the first game that enables YOU to play with YOUR models. if you cant or dont want to build models yourself, you will at least have chosen them from a collection of models that you could adapt and still can after printing them. want a new gun? just takes 10 minutes to print it, then stick it onto your model. want a new ship? well, in about an hour you have it. you can take existing spaceship designs and expand on them, change them and let them evolve, nobody can stop your imagination and nobody can tell you what to buy.
+this will be the first game that enables YOU to play with YOUR models. if you cant or dont want to build models yourself, you will at least have chosen them from a collection of models that you could adapt and still can after printing them. want a new gun? just takes 5 minutes to print it, then stick it onto your model. want a new ship? well, in about 20 minutes to an hour you have it. you can take existing spaceship designs and expand on them, change them and let them evolve, nobody can stop your imagination and nobody can tell you what to buy.